 Q. What are employers required to do?

 A. As part of the SuperStream reforms, employers are required to send superannuation contribution payments and associated data to funds in an electronic format using the new Data and Payments Standard.

 The changes also mean that employers can no longer make contributions using cheques unless contributing to a related party.

 The ATO has prepared a short video to help employers understand their SuperStream requirements.

-For funds where an ESA has not yet been recorded, the ATO recommends notifying employees with an SMSF of the intended date that employer contributions will be sent via SuperStream and request that their fund information is provided within a reasonable timeframe.
+For funds where an ESA has not yet been recorded, the ATO recommends notifying employees with an SMSF of the intended date that employer contributions will be send via SuperStream and request that their fund information is provided within a reasonable timeframe.
 Following this, a Standard Choice form should then be supplied to any employees that have not provided details by the requested date.

 In the event that the information is still not supplied by the employee with in requested timeframe (eg 28 days), you can then redirect the employee's contributions to your default fund.